 While it seems like the world is flooded with sanity meltdowns, most of us actually share a neurosis for kindness, which is a far worse a problem.

 If jerks are annoying, what truly pisses people off is their kindness not having an impact.
 And by impact, I mean the expectation that everyone will be automatically nice to you just because you are putting in all the effort to be nice to them.

 This obsession with kindness means you are an expert at picking out jerks and get high off the self-hatred when you are one yourself.
 In our closest relationships, we are jerks to each other all the time, but that doesn’t bother us.

 The people we really care about are the strangers who walk in and out of our lives like a pair of smelly socks.
 The way they treat us lingers on long after they’ve left.

 But in the attempt to understand the jerk psyche, we have romanticized it.
 Jerks have become fearful no-nonsense visionaries instead of the crazed insecure shitbags that they are.
-And we perpetrate jerks by selling out our conscience in the face of wealth backed authority backed intelligence backed bullshit.
+And we perpetrate jerks by selling out our conscience in the face of wealth backed authority backed intelligence backed bullshit — you know, the ingredients of originality.
 Also how we perpetrate religion but whatever.

 What’s truly batshit bizarre is our reaction when a jerk behaves normally: